net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/README.md

 	+ 22th : [Something Changed](./2024/10/22-18_Something-changed.md)
 	+ 23th : [Someone is finally doing something](./2024/10/23_Someone-if-finally-doing-something.md)
 	+ 28th : [Forum is back](./2024/10/28_Forum-is-back.md)
-* Movember 2024:
-	+ 24th : [Internet Archive is back](./2024/11/24_Archive-is-back.md).
-But Buzzheavier was dawn, and on recovery became unsuit for this project.

 ## References